Autonomous Close-Proximity Photovoltaic Panel Coating Using a Quadcopter: Disturbance Compensation

 To improve quadcopter trajectory tracking during liquid dispensing operations above PV panels, two compensation methods are employed.
 The first compensates for ground effect disturbances caused by the quadcopter's close proximity to the panel surface, while the second compensates for flight dynamics changes caused by decreasing payload mass as liquid is dispensed.

 \paragraph*{Quadrotor Dynamics}

-The quadcopter dynamics are described by the translational and rotational equations of motion \cite{mueller2025quadcopter, mueller2025dynamics}.
-Each rotor generates thrust $F_i = k_f \omega_i^2$ and torque $\tau_i = k_m \omega_i^2$, where $k_f$ and $k_m$ are respectively the torque and the force coefficient, $l$ is the arm length, and $\omega_i$ is the angular speed the $i$-th propeller.
+The quadcopter dynamics are described by the translational and rotational equations of motion \cite{mueller2025dynamics}.
+With reference to Fig. \ref{fig:quadcopter_fbd}, each rotor generates thrust $F_i = k_f \omega_i^2$ and torque $\tau_i = k_m \omega_i^2$, where $k_f$ and $k_m$ are respectively the torque and the force coefficient, and $\omega_i$ is the angular speed of the $i$-th propeller.
 The total control inputs are:

+where $\ell$ is the vehicle's arm length.
 The translational dynamics in the world frame are:

 where $m$ is the mass of the body, $g=9.81\,\mathrm{m\cdot s^{-2}}$ is the gravity acceleration, $\ddot{\boldsymbol{s}}$ is the acceleration of the body in the world frame, and $\mathbf{R}_{bw}$ is the rotation matrix that rotates vectors from the body frame to the world frame.
 The rotational dynamics in the body frame are: